“Nobody makes money from podcasting!”

-That’s right, I took something that generated $27,000+ of income directly from my podcasting efforts and decided that I was going to do something crazy and make the decision to give IT ALL AWAY FOR FREE!
-Want to know my what I was thinking when I making this decision?
+That's right, I took something that generated $27,000+ of income, made directly from my podcasting efforts, and decided to give IT ALL AWAY FOR FREE!
+Do you want to know what I was thinking when I making this decision?
 CLICK HERE to listen to episode 486 of Pursuing A Balanced Life.

 For the first few months of 2011, we made more money from voluntary contributions than we did when we were actually requiring people to pay for full access to all our content.

 As 2011 rolled on, I got so busy with my other business pursuits that I neglected to market the benefits of supporting the content and community of gspn.tv through voluntary Plus Membership.
 So there have been a handful of months where we had been bringing in about $300 to $400 a month less this year, than we were last year.

 I literally could sit here and write about this subject all day long.
 However, if you ever hear someone say “IT IS IMPOSSIBLE to earn income from podcasting directly”, then feel free to point them to this post.
 The direct URL to this post is https://PodcastAnswerMan.com/income.